rxy001/nex-ui/packages/cli/README.md

 # @nex-ui/cli

 This CLI tool enables you to quickly start building an application integrated with NexUI, with everything set up for you.
-You can create a new app using the default templates, or by using one of the official NexUI examples.
-To get started, use the following command:

 ## Quick Start

-You can create a new project interactively by running:
+To get started, use the following command:

 ```bash copy